 Based in the Moray House School of Education at the University of Edinburgh, we conduct research, teaching and consultancy that enables us to find out more about living and learning with technology.

-First point of contact for this area of work is:
+The first point of contact for this area of work is:

-Dr Andrew Manches (Director for Children & Technology)
+Professor Andrew Manches (Director for Children & Technology)